AnjalaI26/Daily-Inspiratress-/README.md

 # Daily-Inspiratress-
-Learn about an inspiring woman in STEM or other varying fields.
+Get a daily dose of information about an inspiring woman in STEM and other varying fields.